apache/airflow/docs/apache-airflow/security/security_model.rst

    They also have the ability to create a Webserver Denial of Service situation and should be trusted not to misuse this capability.

+2. **Operations users**: The primary difference between an operator and admin if the ability to manage and grant permissions to other users - only admins are able to do this.
+Otherwise assume they have the same access as an admin.

-2. **Connection configuration users**: They configure connections and potentially execute code on workers during DAG execution.
+3. **Connection configuration users**: They configure connections and potentially execute code on workers during DAG execution.
 Trust is required to prevent misuse of these privileges.
 They have full access to sensitive credentials stored in connections and can modify them.